apache/yunikorn-site/docs/developer_guide/build.md

 ## Build the web UI

 Example deployments reference the [YuniKorn web UI](https://github.com/apache/yunikorn-web).
-The YuniKorn web UI has its own specific requirements for the build.
-The project has specific requirements for the build follow the steps in the README to prepare a development environment and build how to build the projects.
-The scheduler is fully functional without the web UI.
+The `yunikorn-web` project has specific requirements for the build.
+Follow the steps in the [README](https://github.com/apache/yunikorn-web/blob/master/README.md) to prepare a development environment and build the web UI.
+However, the scheduler is fully functional without the web UI.

 ## Locally run the integrated scheduler

-When you have a local development environment setup you can run the scheduler in your local kubernetes environment.
+When you have a local development environment setup you can run the scheduler in your local Kubernetes environment.
-This has been tested in a Docker desktop with 'Docker for desktop' and Minikube.
+This has been tested in a desktop enviornment with Docker Desktop, Minikube, and Kind.
 See the [environment setup guide](developer_guide/env_setup.md) for further details.

 ```
 make run